j31/evergreen/README.md

 ## To Use
-- Fork, clone, cd new-project, npm install
+- Clone, cd new-project, npm install
 - Give Mongo DBNAME in .env
 - jQuery, Bootstrap CDNs are included by default in layout.hbs
 - Modify or remove navbar & footer partials